-ABU DHABI ● Sheikh Zayed Grand Mosque
+ABU DHABI | Sheikh Zayed Grand Mosque

 Preparation

-It's my fifth day in UAE.
+It's my fifth day in the UAE.
 At 9 AM, I'm scheduled to take my PCR test to enter the city of Abu Dhabi.
-At the time of vacation, a PCR test is required within 24-hours of visiting Abu Dhabi.
+During your vacation, a PCR test is required within 24 hours of arrival in Abu Dhabi.
 The cost was USD 100, plus you had to be fully vaccinated.
-Regardless, I still felt like a child, happy with anticipation about my visit to the largest Mosque in the UAE, The Sheikh Zayed Grand Mosque!
-The nurse came to my hotel room and proceeded with the agonizing q-tip swirling up and around my nostril.
+Regardless, I still felt like a child, happy with anticipation about my visit to the largest Mosque in the UAE, the Sheikh Zayed Grand Mosque!
+The nurse came to my hotel room and proceeded with the agonizing Q-tip swirling up and around my nostril.
 It's now the day of the anticipated tour.
-I was appropriately dressed, or so I thought because when I arrived at the Mosque, I went to the lady's room to freshen up after the hour ride from Dubai.
+I was appropriately dressed, or so I thought, because when I arrived at the Mosque, I went to the ladies' room to freshen up after the hour ride from Dubai.
 However, the staff informed me that I needed to cover my entire arm.
-Fortunately, there was a gift shop where I was to purchase a pair of black sleeves for 10AED (2.72 USD).
+Fortunately, there was a gift shop where I could purchase a pair of black sleeves for 10 AED (2.72 USD).

 After clearing security, which resembled a TSA checkpoint, I had to show proof of negative PCR.
 Then onto the moving sidewalk, a short elevator ride, and a golf cart to let me out in front of The Sheikh Zayed Grand Mosque.